mateusz-gorny/spring-kafka-poc/agent-gateway/src/main/resources/static/websocket-api-docs.md

 1. **Implement Reconnection Logic**: Agents should implement reconnection logic with exponential backoff to handle temporary disconnections.

-2. **Handle Rate Limiting**: Be prepared to handle rate limiting errors by implementing appropriate backoff strategies.

 3. **Correlation IDs**: Always include correlation IDs in your messages to facilitate debugging and tracing.

 4. **Validate Messages**: Validate all messages against the expected schema before sending them to avoid errors.